Your 60-Second Guide To Singapore Press Holdings (SGX: T39) Shares

 The main risk with SPH is that of digital disruption, which has already hit its business as seen earlier.

-SPH will be restructuring its media segment and has invested more money in the PBSA sector to further diversify its business.
+SPH has invested more money in the non-media sector to further diversify its business.

 SPH’s fortune hinges on it turning around its overall business successfully.
 If that doesn’t happen, investor sentiments surrounding the company might be hit further.

-Why not check out Seedly’s QnA and participate in the discussion surrounding stocks like Singapore Press Holdings Limited and many more!
+Why not check out our community at Seedly and participate in the discussion surrounding stocks like Singapore Press Holdings Limited and many more!